Are You Considered an Independent Student on the FAFSA?

 Changing Your Status

 Dependent students may change their status, but it’s not easy.
-You start by filing a Dependency Review Form; request one from your school.
+You start by filing a Dependency Review Form, which can be requested from a financial aid administrator at your school.
 You also must provide documentation explaining your situation.
 Your case is then reviewed by a committee or financial aid office at your college.

 Keep in mind that most students will not qualify for a change in status.
 Circumstances tend to be extreme (such as abandonment or physical abuse) to warrant the change.
 Simply residing in your own apartment or house is not adequate justification.